 Dakshina (Course Fee)

-● The fee includes the dakshina for the Yoga Fundamentals, Yoga Sadhana and Yoga Anubhava courses (two years of offline/online yoga classes), ashram accommodation and meals during the 10-day residency at Atma Darshan Yogashram.
+The fee includes the dakshina for the Yoga Fundamentals and Yoga Sadhana courses (one year of offline/online yoga classes), ashram accommodation and meals whenever participants stay at Atma Darshan Yogashram.
 It does not include course expenses such as text books or travel related expenses to ADY or Bihar School of Yoga, Munger.

-● A limited number of scholarships will be available to ashram sevaks, who have offered seva for at least a year.
+A limited number of scholarships will be available to ashram sevaks.
+The office may be contacted for details.

 Refund policy